readium/readium-css/docs/CSS02-quickstart.md

 ### Additional info

-Further details about the build process can be found in [the PostCSS doc](../docs/CSS22-postcss.md).
+Further details about the build and test processes can be found in [the npm doc](../docs/CSS22-npm.md).

 ## Manage User Settings